OPT General Superintendent Jobs

 Address your OPT timeline proactively in interviews

 Don't wait for employers to raise visa concerns.
-Briefly explain your current OPT authorization, your extension eligibility, and H-1B timing.
+Briefly explain your current OPT authorization, your extension eligibility, and H-1B visa timing.
 Framing it as a structured plan, rather than an unknown, removes uncertainty and keeps the conversation focused on your qualifications.

 Connect with project managers who have navigated OPT